 The rewriting system $(A,\rel{R})$ is \defterm{finite} if both $A$ and $\rel{R}$ are finite.
 The rewriting system $(A,\rel{R})$ is \defterm{noetherian} if there is no infinite sequence $u_1,u_2,\ldots$ of words from $A^*$ such that $u_i \imreduces u_{i+1}$ for all $i \in \nset$.
 That is, $(A,\rel{R})$ is noetherian if any process of reduction must eventually terminate with an irreducible word.
 The rewriting system $(A,\rel{R})$ is \defterm{confluent} if, for any words $u, u',u'' \in A^*$ with $u \reduces u'$ and $u \reduces u''$, the pair $u'$ and $u''$ \defterm{resolves}, that is, there exists a word $v \in A^*$ such that $u' \reduces v$ and $u'' \reduces v$.
-It is well known that a noetherian system is confluent if and only if all critical pairs resolve, where critical pairs are obtained by considering overlaps of left hand sides of the rewrite rules $\rel{R}$; see \cite{book_srs} for more details.
+It is well known that a noetherian system is confluent if and only if all critical pairs resolve, where critical pairs are obtained by considering overlaps of left-hand sides of the rewrite rules in $\rel{R}$; see \cite{book_srs} for more details.
 A rewriting system that is both confluent and noetherian is \defterm{complete}.
-If a monoid admits a presentation with respect to some generating set that forms a finite complete rewriting system, the monoid is \fcrs.
+If a monoid admits a presentation with respect to some generating set $A$ that forms a finite complete rewriting system $\rel{R}$, the monoid is \fcrs.
 In that case, the irreducible elements form a set of unique normal forms, over $A$, for the elements of the monoid.